-You can view and use this template here.
+You can view and use this competitive analysis template.

 If you want to better understand what offerings your competition has, a competitive analysis matrix is a great way to visualize it.

-Does the content on your current site help answer the questions above?
+Does the content on your current site help answer the questions we asked in the Competitive Analysis Checklist above?
 If not, what’s missing?
 Also, is the content update-to-date?
 Relevant?
 Duplicated anywhere else in the site?

 A simple way to help answer these questions is by conducting a content audit.